Balarama Holness

-Balarama Holness (born July 20, 1983), also known as Steven Holness, is a politician and former Canadian football safety.
+Balarama Holness (born July 20, 1983), also known as Steven Holness, is a Canadian politician and former professional football safety.
 He was originally signed by the Winnipeg Blue Bombers as an undrafted free agent in 2008.
 He won a Grey Cup Championship with the Montreal Alouettes in 2010.
 He played CIS Football at Ottawa.

+Family and early life

+Holness was born in Montreal to a Québécois mother and a Jamaican father.
+Andrew Michael Holness, the current Prime Minister of Jamaica is his first cousin.
+His mother's Hinduism resulted in the name Balarama and a childhood at an ashram in West Virginia.
+Aged nine he moved to Boisbriand, where he was required to use the name "Steven", which he maintained in his pro football career.
+His daughter is named after Marie-Joseph Angélique, a Portuguese-born black slave in New France.

+Political career

 While studying law at McGill University, he ran for borough mayor of Montréal-Nord for Projet Montréal in the 2017 Montreal municipal election but lost to Christine Black.
 After the 2017 election, Holness launched a petition calling for the city to hold a public consultation on systemic racism and discrimination.
 Founder of a social justice lobby group "Montreal in Action," Holness was profiled on November 21, 2020, by the CTV Television Network as "an inspirational view of a man confronting systemic racism."

 On May 20, 2021, he announced his candidacy for mayor of Montreal in the 2021 Montreal municipal election as a candidate of the Mouvement Montréal party.
 Holness finished in third place with 7.23% of votes and Mouvement Montréal failed to elect any of its candidates.

 On June 7, 2022, Holness announced the creation of party Bloc Montreal, being a part of the 2022 Quebec general election.
 Bloc Montreal finished with only 0.2% of votes and it failed to elect any of its candidates, including Holness himself.

-Andrew Michael Holness, the current Prime Minister of Jamaica is his first cousin.
-Balarama's mother is a French-speaking Quebecer from Montreal.
-His daughter is named after Marie-Joseph Angélique, a Portuguese-born black slave in New France.